ei-grad/usb-hid-brightness/README.md

 sudo udevadm trigger
 ```

-After you unplug and replug the device, you should now be able to use `usb-hid-brightness` without superuser permissions.
+After you unplug and replug the device, you should be able to use `usb-hid-brightness` from your user account without superuser privileges.

 Please note, this rule allows all users on the system to read and write to the device, which may not be suitable in a multi-user environment.
 You might want to create a dedicated group for users who are allowed to control the brightness, and use `GROUP="group-name", MODE="0660"` instead of `MODE="0666"` for a more secure setup.